BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 --- abstract

-CBOR has many advantages over other data serialization formats {{-CBOR}}.
-One of its strengths is specifications and guidelines for serializing data deterministically (ibid, §4.2), such that multiple agents serializing the same data automatically achieve consensus on the exact byte-level form of that serialized data.
+CBOR has many advantages over other data serialization formats.
+One of its strengths is specifications and guidelines for serializing data deterministically, such that multiple agents serializing the same data automatically achieve consensus on the exact byte-level form of that serialized data.
 Nonetheless, determinism is an opt-in feature of the specification, and most existing CBOR codecs put the primary burden of correct deterministic serialization and validation of deterministic encoding during deserialization on the engineer.
-This document specifies a set of norms and practices for CBOR codec implementors intended to support deterministic CBOR at the codec API level.
-This document refers to any CBOR encoded using these practices as "deterministic CBOR" or simply "dCBOR".
+This document specifies a set of norms and practices for CBOR codec implementors intended to support deterministic CBOR ("dCBOR") at the codec API level.

 --- middle